ZPump/zPump/PROBLEM_SCRATCH_PAD.md

 - Isolated single-instruction transactions
 - Instruction renaming
 - Matching working instruction patterns exactly
+- Passing Clock as account instead of `Clock::get()`
+- Removing debug logs
+- Using `Clock::from_account_info()`

+**Behavior is inconsistent:**
+- Sometimes function reaches entry point but fails after first `msg!()` call
+- Sometimes fails before function entry (in Anchor's dispatch)
+- Same code pattern works for `execute_unshield` but fails for `shield_execute`
+- Even removing all logs causes it to fail in dispatch again

-The function reaches our code (bypassing Anchor's dispatch), but fails immediately after the first `msg!()` call.
-This appears to be an Anchor internal issue specific to this instruction's position or internal state.
+This appears to be an Anchor internal issue specific to this instruction's position, signature, or internal dispatch state.
+No workaround has been successful.

 ### Critical Finding (2024-12-08)